-The coastal town of Bray in North Wicklow is home to an inspiring project that incorporates a bulk buying club (small-scale food co-op) as one of its many strands: Common Ground.
+The coastal town of Bray in North Wicklow is home to the inspiring Common Ground project that incorporates a bulk buying club (small-scale food co-op) as one of its many strands.

 An online profile by Foodture provides an excellent introduction and we want to further highlight Common Ground here as model of how a bulk buying club can provide the foundations for operating a non-profit community space.